Notebook (2019 film): Soundtrack

 The music and background score of the film is composed by Vishal Mishra while the lyrics are penned by Manoj Muntashir, Kaushal Kishore, Akshay Tripathi, Abhayendra Kumar Upadhyay and Vishal Mishra.
-The song "Bhumro" is a recreation of the original song from the film Mission Kashmir.
-"Main tare" was originally sung by Atif Aslam but then removed by Salman Khan.
-Atif Aslam version was unofficially released on YouTube.
+The song "Bhumro" is a recreation of the original song from the film Mission Kashmir (2000).
+"Main Taare" was originally sung by Atif Aslam but was later removed (see #Marketing and release).
+The Atif Aslam version was unofficially released on YouTube.